melanieclarke/asdf/docs/asdf/developer_overview.rst

 ``treeutil.py``, ``types.py`` as well as all the extension code that supplies code to handle the tags within (and often the the associated schemas).

+..
+   The adjective used here is inappropriate and unclear in this context.
+   I'm not sure exactly what was meant - one possible suggestion below, but the paragraph could use some revision in general if it still applies to the current package state.

-A note on the location of schemas and tag code; there is a bit of schizophrenic aspect to this since schema should be language agnostic and in that view, not bundled with specific language library code.
+A note on the location of schemas and tag code; there is a bit of code sprawl since schema should be language agnostic and in that view, not bundled with specific language library code.
 But currently nearly all of the implementation is in Python so while the long-term goal is to keep them separate, it is more convenient to keep them together for now.
 You will see